- All News

 Alums have always been a lynchpin to the student learning experience.
 Which is why we’re calling on more alums than ever to find out more about their experiences, the programs that they majored in, and some of the resources they wish they could have had -- this is fuel that can help power the launch of new programs and ideas within different spaces.
 One of the ideas we’re bringing to reality soon is an employment referral program where students can be connected to job opportunities they care about and at employers where our alums work.

-How can alums, donors, employers partner with the Hub?
+How can alums, donors, employers collaborate with the Hub?

 My message to alums: join us on LSA Connect.
 Even if you can’t commit to long-term mentorship, the impact of just giving quick advice to one student at a time is enduring and invaluable.
 It’s really about developing a community for U-M’s liberal arts and sciences students—which is why our tagline for LSA Connect is “Let’s find your people.”